• Skip to primary navigation

 • Measure all the ingredients (except the almonds and dried fruits) in a large bowl and stir to mix them all well together.

-• Bake in the oven for about 10-15 minutes, turn over the mixture and sprinkle on the slivered almonds and bake for a further 10-15 minutes.
+• Bake in the oven for about 10-15 minutes, turn over the mixture and bake for a further 10-15 minutes, depending on how toasted you like your granola.

-Leave to cool then add the dried fruits.
+Turn over the mixture again, leave to cool, then add the dried fruits.

 Video